 F, Hadji Barry (90’), N/A – The young striker wasn’t on long enough to do much, touching the ball only twice, but he did have a chance to be a hero.
 He was on only seconds when a ball fell for him in the box.
 His first touch was heavy but he gathered it in and had his shot blocked.
 That was about all for his contributions on the day.

 That’s how I saw the individual performances from a solid 2-1 win over the Galaxy.
 What did you think?
 Vote for your Man of the Match in our poll.

-Who was Orlando City’s Man of the Match in the 4-3 loss to the LA Galaxy?
+Who was your Orlando City Man of the Match from the Lions' 2-1 win over the LA Galaxy.